Former U.S. attorney, who alleges FBI plot to frame Trump, joins president's legal team

 The president characterized Mueller's Russia investigation as a "WITCH HUNT!” and said the probe "should never have been started" because it was "based on fraudulent activities and a Fake Dossier paid for by Crooked Hillary and the DNC, and improperly used in FISA COURT for surveillance of my campaign."

 DiGenova declined to comment.
-The story was first reported by The New York Times.
+His addition to Trump's legal team was first reported by The New York Times.